Radiologic Technology (RADT)

 RADT 161 Radiologic Physics and Principles I (3 Units)

 Prerequisite: Admission to the Radiologic Technology Program.
-Orientation to radiologic sciences.
-Introduction to systems of measurement, physics, electromagnetism, and components of the x-ray tube.
-Also includes electricity, radiation physics, and radiation protection.
+Introduction to radiologic physics and principles including the systems of measurement, matter, force, motion, work, power, energy, basic electromagnetism, and the components of the x-ray tube.
+Also included are the fundamentals of electricity, radiation physics, and radiation protection.
 (Formerly 2760:161)

 RADT 162 Radiologic Physics and Principles II (3 Units)

 Prerequisite: Admission to the Radiologic Technology Program.
-Hands-on application of didactic anatomy and positioning lessons in learning how to image the skeletal system.
-Includes mobile and surgical radiography.
+Hands-on application of didactic anatomy and positioning lessons in learning how to image the chest, abdomen, and appendicular skeleton upper extremity (hand, wrist, forearm, elbow, and humerus), lower extremity (foot, ankle, lower leg, knee, and femur).
+Also includes mobile radiography.
 (Formerly 2760:181)

 Prerequisite: RADT 181.
-Hands-on application of didactic anatomy and positioning lessons in learning how to image the various body systems.
-Includes mobile and surgical radiography.
+Hands-on application of didactic anatomy and positioning lessons in learning how to image the appendicular girdles and axial skeleton (shoulder girdle, sternum, ribs, vertebral column, pelvic girdle, skull, sinuses, facial bones, Upper Gastrointestinal System, Lower Gastrointestinal System, and Biliary System).
+Also includes mobile and surgical radiography.
 (Formerly 2760:182)

 RADT 192 Radiobiology (2 Units)